Porto: Private Tour to the Historic Center in a Classic Car

 Stop 3 Pass by

 The Palácio da Bolsa, built in the 19th century, is a splendid example of neoclassical architecture and one of Porto's main attractions.
-Originally home to the Stock Exchange, the building is famous for its Arab Hall, decorated with Moorish influences and exquisite details.
+Originally the headquarters of the Stock Exchange, the building is famous for its Arab Room, decorated with Moorish influences and exquisite details.
 Visitors can explore its magnificent rooms, each more impressive than the last, while learning about the history of commerce in the city and Portugal's economic transition.
 The palace also hosts temporary exhibitions and cultural events.

 4